-Start signal with arms extended in front of the body, palms together, and bring arms to the horizontal position at the sides, palms forward.
-When repetition of the is signal is necessary, the arms are returned along the front of the body to the staring position and the signal is repeated until understood.
+Start signal with arms extended in front of the body, palms together, and bring arms horizontal at the sides, palms forward.
+When repetition of the signal is necessary, the arms are returned along the front of the body to the starting position and the signal is repeated until understood.